 That’s because if you have been following my advice on healthy carbohydrate and fat foods, you will already be getting most of these macronutrients from plant-based sources like grains, fruits, vegetables or nuts.
 All this doesn’t change when you go vegan.

 Your protein intake does change, however.
-Basically, you replace high-quality protein foods like meat or eggs with lower-quality protein foods like grains, beans or nuts.
+Basically, you replace high-quality protein foods like meat or eggs with lower-quality protein foods like grains or vegetables.

-Now, don’t get me wrong beans, grains, and nuts are very healthy foods and generally quality sources of protein as part of a balanced diet.
+Now, don’t get me wrong grains and vegetables are very healthy foods and part of a balanced diet.
 You run into a problem though when you use them as your single source of protein.

-Unfortunately, many nuts, seeds and legumes are incomplete proteins that don’t contain all 9 essential amino acids.
-But don’t worry, there is a simple solution for this if you are vegan: Don’t rely on these as your protein source.
+But there is a simple solution for this if you are vegan: Don’t rely on these as your protein source.

 Rice and beans